Preparing for Clinical Application

 Change of Major

-All students pursuing teacher certification need to be enrolled in Interdisciplinary Studies with initial teacher certification.
+All students pursuing teacher certification need to be enrolled in Education with initial teacher certification.
 If a student is seeking a change of major, the student must complete an exit interview by contacting the respective program coordinator to schedule an appointment.
 Once the student changes majors, he will be longer be considered active in the School of Education and will not be eligible for teacher certification until he is readmitted to the program.
 Any test approvals granted will be automatically removed.

 All Clinical students have access to an IPAD/SWIVL kit to record their teaching and analyze their practice.
 Learn more and get support.